hytopiagg/cef-ui/README.md

 # cef-ui

-This repository attempts to wrap the Chromium Embedded Framework (CEF) in Rust.
+This repository that wraps the Chromium Embedded Framework (CEF) in Rust.
 CEF is a project that allows you to embed Chromium web views in native applications.
 You can find out more about it [here](https://github.com/chromiumembedded/cef).
 A high level overview of CEF can be found [here](https://bitbucket.org/chromiumembedded/cef/wiki/GeneralUsage).
 Details about C interop can be found [here](https://bitbucket.org/chromiumembedded/cef/wiki/UsingTheCAPI.md).

 # Approach